dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week6_MitigatingRisk/Readings/README.md

 Dunn Cavelty M. Breaking the cyber-security dilemma: aligning security needs and removing vulnerabilities.
 Science and engineering ethics.
 2014;20(3):701-715. doi:10.1007/s11948-014-9551-y.
 Journal: [BreakingCyberDilemma.pdf](BreakingCyberDilemma.pdf)

+The author describes how the global expense on security continues to rise, however there are more vulnerabilities and the ecosystem is inheritely less secure.
+They point to a growing need of actors (e.g., national states) to put their political agenda ahead of peoples rights (see Kovac week3).
+Instead, there needs to be a stronger focus on the human aspect and framing of what security means for the enduser.

+> I trace two elements: the specificities of the `threat` and the related `referent object` (that which is seen in need of protection).
+In any political process, the definition of referent objects is not only closely connected to how a danger is viewed, it also is an unavoidable decision since any danger discourse must be tied to some kind of endangered entity to become meaningful (Hagmann and Dunn Cavelty 2012).
+What is shown in this chapter is that the `human` is presented as a direct threat in the form of the (evil) hacker, the inadequate software developer or system administrator, but is hardly ever a specific and direct referent object of security.

+Vulnerabilities exist across all aspects of the networking ecosystem due to a collection of reasons, such as the time pressure to quickly deliver commercial software.
+This results in a lot of edges being cut along the way.
+There can also be economic incentives to keep things insecure, as big data collection enables the business to taylor marketing campaigns more efficiently.

+To get out of the this state there needs to be a fundamental pivot, that focuses on `human security` instead of `technology security`.
+It is not possible to seperate the people from the tooling, but instead there needs to policies that considers the needs of both resources.
+At odds against this position are national states that seek to force their political agendas under the disguise of national security.

+> It has been suspected for a while and is now confirmed that the intelligence services of this world are making cyberspace more insecure directly; in order to be able to have more access to data, and in order to prepare for future conflict.
+It has been revealed that the NSA has bought and exploited so-called zero-day vulnerabilities in current operating systems and hardware to inject NSA malware into numerous strategically opportune points of the Internet infrastructure (Greenwald and MacAskill 2013).

 ## STPA-SafeSec: Safety and security analysis for cyber-physical systems (2017)

 Friedberg, I., McLaughlin, K., Smith, P., Laverty, D., & Sezer, S. (2017).
 STPA-SafeSec: Safety and security analysis for cyber-physical systems.
 Journal of Information Security and Applications Volume 34, Part 2, June 2017, Pages 183-196. [https://doi.org/10.1016/j.jisa.2016.05.008](https://doi.org/10.1016/j.jisa.2016.05.008).
 Journal: [SafeSec.pdf](SafeSec.pdf)